 The benefit of using the Taq DNA polymerase in the PCR reaction is its stability at a higher temperature, however, it is also its limitations.

-As it is also able to synthesise the DNA at a lower temperature too, using the hot start modifications, the Taq is inserted only at the time of denaturation.
+As it is also able to synthesize the DNA at a lower temperature too, using the hot start modifications, the Taq is inserted only at the time of denaturation.

-At the higher temperature, the antibody released the enzyme in the reaction.
+At a higher temperature, the antibody released the enzyme in the reaction.
 However, the main objective of the hot start is to activate Taq only when the reaction starts.

 Read more: Hot start PCR